Dog Products for Hiking20 Results

 Hiking Essentials for Dogs

-Trek confidently into the wild, wooded yonder with your four-footed buddy outfitted in dog hiking gear from Orvis.
-Hiking with a dog is truly a great joy for you and your canine companion.
+Explore Dog Products for Hiking at Orvis to find packs, collars and leashes, dog coats, accessories, and other trail essentials for dogs and their owners.
+Trek confidently into the wild, wooded yonder with your four-footed buddy outfitted in dog hiking gear and accessories.
 Keep her safe with a durable, trail-ready collar or harness and leash, and let us personalize them for easy identification if your dog gets lost on an adventure.
-A dog first aid kit, hiking saddlebag, microfiber towels, and portable bowls prepare the two of you for the miles ahead.
-And if you need gear to get to your destination, our dog travel products include items to make the road trip to the trailhead a little easier.
+A dog first aid kit, hiking saddlebag, microfiber towels, and collapsible dog bowls prepare the two of you for the miles ahead.
+And if you need gear to get to your destination, our dog travel products include car seat protectors and other items to make the road trip to the trailhead a little easier.

 Explore all of our products for hiking with dogs to discover the essentials you’ll need for every bold excursion outdoors.